joshmorgan1000/UTKH/src/README.md

 - The stability of an atomic nucleus reflects its internal harmonic balance:
   - Heavy nuclei are resonant but prone to destabilization, leading to fission.
   - Light nuclei, when fused, achieve greater resonance stability, releasing vast amounts of energy.

-### Quantum Mechanics <a href="#quantum-mechanics"></a>

-#### Resolving Superposition, Entanglement, and Zero-Point Energy <a href="#resolving-superposition-entanglement-and-zero-point-energy"></a>
-- **Superposition:** UTKH posits that particles exist in superposition because their resonances span multiple harmonic states until observed.
-- **Entanglement:** Entangled particles share a unified resonance state, which explains their instantaneous correlation, regardless of distance.
-- **Zero-Point Energy:** The baseline energy in quantum fields reflects the persistent resonance of multidimensional energy flows.

 #### The Role of Resonance in Measurement and Collapse <a href="#the-role-of-resonance-in-measurement-and-collapse"></a>
 - Measurement disrupts a system’s resonance, forcing it to stabilize into a specific harmonic state.
 This explains the collapse of the wavefunction in quantum mechanics as a natural outcome of resonance stabilization.